xtourmaline/social-network-api/README.md

 ## Installation

-You need to download Node.js and run the command "npm install" in your command line.
+You need to download Node.js and run the command `npm install` in your command line.

 After that, run `npm run seed` to seed the initial database.